sap-tutorials/Tutorials/tutorials/odata-dd-2-resources/odata-dd-2-resources.md

 > that the screenshot shows these HTML links with the standard "visited" color
 > purple (as opposed to the standard blue of "unvisited" links), indicating that
 > these are indeed the key links that have been navigated, while this section of
-> the tutorial being written.
+> the tutorial was being written.

-The URLs for the "Latest stage" links do not contain any specification lifecycle indicators, and so can and should be used to generically and canonically refer to the latest stage version of the document in question.
+The URLs for the "Latest stage" links do not contain any specification lifecycle indicators, and so can - and should - be used to generically and canonically refer to the latest stage version of the document in question.

 The URLs for the links in the "This stage" and "Previous stage" sections do